dgaydukov/cert-aws/sa/files/sa.md

     * pod - single container or series of tightly coupled containers
     * kubelet - tiny app installed on each compute node to take commands from control plane
     * kube-proxy - handle network communication
-kubectl vs kubelet
+Don't confuse:
 * kubectl - cli tool to talk with control plane (under the hood it generate REST API calls and send them to control plane)
 * kubelet - app running in each compute node, that manages it and take calls from control plane EKS Control plane:
-* runs a single tenant kuber control plane for each cluster, control plane infrastructure is not shared across clusters or aws accounts.
+* run a single tenant kuber control plane for each cluster, control plane infrastructure is not shared across clusters or aws accounts.
-* runs in aws account (not yours) and provide API endpoints to you, yet compute nodes are running in your vpc.
+* run in aws account (not yours) and provide API endpoints to you, yet compute nodes are running in your vpc.
-* uses vpc network policies to restrict traffic between control plane components to within a single cluster (so clusters can't reach other clusters).
+* use vpc network policies to restrict traffic between control plane components to within a single cluster (so clusters can't reach other clusters).
 * put eni (called Requester-managed network interfaces) into your vpc, so control plane can communicate with compute nodes
-* consists of at least two API server nodes and three etcd nodes that run across three Availability Zones within a Region.
+* consists of at least two API server nodes and three etcd nodes that run across three AZ within a Region.
 There are 4 ways you can create eks cluster:
 * use aws console - good way to learn, not good for prod
 * use CloudFormation template - best case for prod